Difference Between Rhinoplasty and Septoplasty

 You can experience transient numbness, discoloration, or swelling around your eyelids for several weeks after rhinoplasty.
 In exceptional circumstances, this could linger for 6 months, and minor swelling might last much longer.
 Ice packs or cold compresses can be used to reduce swelling and discoloration.

 Following a rhinoplasty, follow-up treatment is crucial.
-Remember to show up for your appointments and do as your doctor instructs.
+Remember to show up for your appointments and do as your rhinoplasty surgeon Orange County instructs.

 What Is Septoplasty?